 The general meeting determines the remuneration of directors.
-The board determines the remuneration of the president and CEO.
-The chief executive determines the remuneration of other members of the company's senior management.
-The board's guidelines for the remuneration of senior employees in Petoro comply with the framework specified in the Guidelines on pay and other remuneration for senior executives in wholly or partly state-owned enterprises and companies, which came into force on 13 February 2015.
-In 2017, the company introduced a performance-related salary arrangement in accordance with the state's guidelines for senior executive pay.
-One new employee joined the executive management in 2017, with a starting date in January 2018.
-Details of the actual remuneration paid in 2017 are provided in a note to the annual accounts.
+The Board determines the remuneration of the President and CEO.
+The President and CEO determines the remuneration of other members of the company's senior management.
+The Board's guidelines for the remuneration of senior employees in Petoro comply with the framework specified in the Guidelines on pay and other remuneration for senior executives in wholly or partly state-owned enterprises and companies, which came into force on 13 February 2015.

+A new member was added to the senior management team in January 2018.
+Details of the actual remuneration paid in 2018 are provided in a note to the annual accounts.

 The company's pension scheme is contributionbased.
-There is a transition scheme for employees as of 31 December 2015 with less than 15 years left to the retirement age of 67.
+There is a transition scheme for employees as of 1.
+January 2016 with less than 15 years left to the retirement age of 67.